 “Thomas Sankara Tried to Liberate His Country from the West.
 Then He Was Murdered.”
-When the revolutionary president of Burkina Faso was assassinated in 1987, his successor prevented an inquest into his death.
-After decades of obstruction, justice may finally be served. – The Walrus, March 1, 2019
+Thirty years after the death of a revolutionary president whose brief tenure marked my childhood, I return to Burkina Faso in search of his legacy. – The Walrus, March 1, 2019

 “The next pipeline battle” In Manitoba, an issue that’s been underground for half a century is coming to the surface. – The Walrus, July/August 2018

 “Invisible survivors” Students who boarded at the Teulon Residence were separated from their families and endured the same cultural whitewashing other residential school survivors experienced.
 Why should they be denied compensation? – Broadview Magazine (formerly The United Church Observer), May 2018